hackforwesternmass/uppd/readme.md

 After you pull and run rake db:migrate to get going you will also need to run on your first install. rails g sunspot_rails:install
+You can seed your database by running rake db:seed rake sunspot:reindex
 After that you will need to run rake sunspot:solr:start

 Next time you just need to run rake sunspot:solr:start